ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

     cd $WORK
     cp warpx/WarpX/Tools/machines/lxplus-cern/lxplus_warpx.profile.example .
     source lxplus_warpx.profile.example

+When doing this one can directly skip to the **Bulding Warpx** section.

 To have the environment activated at every login it is then possible to add the following lines to the ``.bashrc``